jennapederson/cli-crash-course/07_environment.md

 action@cli-crash-course-197957:~$ env
 ```

-This prints out the environment in it’s current state.
+This prints out the environment in its current state.

 ## To Set a Variable for a Process